open-sauced/maintainer-intro-course/your-team.md

 ### Repository-Specific Permissions

-- Read: Allow members to view code, issues, and pull requests.
-Suitable for stakeholders, external collaborators, or those needing general visibility.
+- **Read**: Allow members to view code, issues, and pull requests. <br/>*Suitable for stakeholders, external collaborators, or those needing general visibility.*
-- Triage: Grant permission to manage issues and pull requests (assign, label, comment, close), but not directly modify code.
-Ideal for triage teams and community managers.
+- **Triage**: Grant permission to manage issues and pull requests (assign, label, comment, close), but not directly modify code. <br/>*Ideal for triage teams and community managers.*
-- Write: Allow members to push code, create branches, and open pull requests.
-Necessary for developers and maintainers actively contributing to the codebase.
+- **Write**: Allow members to push code, create branches, and open pull requests. <br/>*Necessary for developers and maintainers actively contributing to the codebase.*
-- Maintain: Grant broader management permissions, including deleting branches, editing protected files, and managing releases.
-Suitable for core maintainers responsible for project health.
+- **Maintain**: Grant broader management permissions, including deleting branches, editing protected files, and managing releases. <br/> *Suitable for core maintainers responsible for project health.*
-- Admin: Provide full control over the repository, including sensitive actions like deleting the repository or changing its visibility.
-Reserved for trusted individuals or those with specific administrative needs.
+- **Admin**: Provide full control over the repository, including sensitive actions like deleting the repository or changing its visibility. <br/>*Reserved for trusted individuals or those with specific administrative needs.*<br/>

 To access your team's permissions, navigate to your team's page on GitHub and click on the "Settings" tab.
 From there, you can update your team's permissions in the Member priviledges section.